 Hi Friends!
-I’m back with another post from my archives…and yes this one goes way back (see date below!)
+I’m back with another post from my archives…and yes this one goes way back (you’ll see from kids’ ages.)
 I share it because it is summer, and the topic of sleepovers seems to come up a LOT this time of year!
-I do hope it stimulates some good conversation, or at least brings up a few things to consider.
+I do hope it might bring up some good conversations, or at least a few things to consider.

 This week we celebrated Jonah’s thirteenth birthday by having a party with six extra boys sleeping over.
 There was a lot of noise, flying water, laughter, and–Man, do teenage boys eat!
 It was a super fun party though, and I’m glad we did it.